 Product FAQs

 Yes.
-Dimensions, panels, openings, mounting bases, cable routes, grounding, drainage and interface provisions can be engineered from customer drawings, equipment data and the project technical agreement.
+Module size, panels, openings, equipment bases, cable routes, grounding, drainage, brand appearance, nameplates and interface provisions can be engineered from customer drawings, equipment data and the technical agreement.
+ETENZ can support OEM/ODM or customer-brand delivery, while the synchronous condenser machine and electrical process responsibility remain defined by the customer equipment package.

 Electrical enclosures for synchronous condenser projects can be too large for practical one-piece transport or lifting.
 Two modules allow factory fabrication and separate shipment, then final assembly on site.